Create a Workload Manifest

-When defining your Manifest, it should consist of the two top level sections below.
+When defining your Manifest, it should consist of the sections below.

 The AWS resources that will be deployed.
 Resources will be sequentially created in order of definition.

 These are the parameters that the AWS resources require in order to be deployed.
-Input parameters defined here will be passed to anything defined in Resources above.
-Stax parameters are available in all workloads by default:
+Read more about Workload Parameters.

 These are the CloudFormation resources that you wish to protect from being modified, replaced, or deleted.